 Our only complaint was the neck support… but only for the first few days.
 We just couldn’t get it positioned properly and found it more a hindrance than support.
 It took us a few days to figure out how best to position it and from then on it’s been pure bliss.

 The mesh might seem uncomfortable but it’s actually pretty darn good.
 It’s a very high quality weave indeed that’s sag proof.
-It’s comfortable and, importantly for Australia’s summer, breathable.
+It feels good to sit in after you've used it a few days and, importantly for hot summer days, breathable.

 All in all, we love the Supreme V3, but we also understand that comfort is relative and, if you’re not happy with the chair, ErgoTune offers a 21-day risk-free return with a collection of the product from your home.